-We ensure the security of your personal data by putting in place appropriate technical and organisational measures to protect it from accidental loss, theft, misuse, alteration, and unauthorized access or disclosure, and unlawful or accidental destruction.
+We ensure the security of your personal data by putting in place appropriate technical and organizational measures to protect it from accidental loss, theft, misuse, alteration, and unauthorized access or disclosure, and unlawful or accidental destruction.

 We also take steps to ensure all our subsidiaries, agents, affiliates, and suppliers employ adequate levels of security.

 WHAT RIGHTS DO YOU HAVE IN RELATION TO THE PERSONAL DATA WE HOLD ON YOU?